- Primary Activation Control: The Office of Emergency Management

 - Secondary Activation Center: The Emergency Communications Center for the City of Springfield

 - Testing: Second Wednesday of each month at 10:00 a.m.
-If not activated, the date for testing defaults to the third Wednesday.
-If unable to test the sirens on the third Wednesday, the testing is cancelled until the following month.
+If unable to test the sirens on the second Wednesday, the testing is cancelled until the following month.

 - Activation: Can be instituted by any law enforcement officer, firefighter, trained Emergency Management weather spotter, or National Weather Service representative when reporting a funnel cloud or tornado that is threatening the safety of Springfield or Urban Service Area of Springfield residents.

 - Coverage Area: Springfield, Willard, Ash Grove, Strafford, and Battlefield

 Sirens are Outdoor Warning Devices

 - All siren warning system vendors make it clear in their marketing literature that storm/Civil Defense sirens are outdoor warning devices.
 The National Weather Service and most media agencies-- written and broadcast--understand and try to educate the public to this fact.
 The Federal Emergency Management website contains many statements regarding sirens being outdoor warning devices and that people should use other means for indoor alerting.

 - A person needs to use multiple warning methods to ensure they are adequately alerted to a tornado or other imminent danger.
 Let the warning siren system serve to gain peoples' attention while out of doors.
 People indoors should use radio, television, cable override, and an alert weather radio to keep themselves informed as to the weather or other threats that are occurring in the community.